PortableBalanceLab/PBL/X0_SoftwareSetup/README.md

 ## Step 3: Configure the base image

 This step boots up the Raspbian OS image on a lab Raspberry Pi and then configures it with the necessary PBL-specific software.
-The `flash-pi-os-to-microsd.sh` script in step 2 doesn't do this because some steps require booting the OS.
+The `01_flash-pi-os-to-microsd.sh` script in step 2 doesn't do this because some steps require booting the OS.

 - Put the flashed microSD card from step 2 into a Raspberry Pi.
 I typically put it into a